Sofiman/DataSerializer/README.md

 // and for creating the file, juste call "compile"
 // method with the target file long execTime = serializer.compile(new File("data")); // You can get the time of the building task
-// Don't forget to close the serializer !
-You can use a "try-catch-with-ressources". serializer.close();
+// Don't forget to close the serializer ! serializer.close();
 ```
 <br>

-<strong> How to use an Deserializer ? </strong>
+## How to use an Deserializer ?

 First, create A FileDeserializerBuilder object and invoke "get" method to return the FileSerializer:
 <br> Example: <br>